Somerset Women's Centre

 Source Amount JA Clark Charitable Trust £12,000 Guaranteed Fairfield Trust £15,000 Guaranteed The Medlock Trust £15,000 Guaranteed Somerset Community Foundation £2,500 Guaranteed Somerset Crime Beat £1,500 Guaranteed

 The Nelson Trust has more than thirty years experience with the effects of substance and alcohol misuse.
-Self-medicating is a common among those who have been to prison, are at risk of offending, and street-sex working, or come from families with multiple drug users.
+Self-medicating is common among those who have been to prison, are at risk of offending, and street-sex working, or come from families with multiple drug users.
 The Trust has offered women-specific services since 2010, and follows a trauma-informed approach that acknowledges that a person's 'problem behaviour' may be linked to previous traumatic experiences.

 Read more about the Charity running this project.